nocomplexity/FreeAndOpenMachineLearning/help.rst

    **Share this report!**

 This publication is created as a starting and living document to support FOSS machine learning.
 So this publication is likely to be incomplete or outdated if not maintained.
-I will update it frequently but also need your help.
+I will update it frequently but I also need your help.
 So I encourage all information professionals to help to improve this Free and Open Machine Guide.

 FOSS machine learning is crucial for open innovation the coming years.
 Using and applying Machine learning technology should be in reach for all companies worldwide with no strings attached.